nlmixrdevelopment/nlmixr/README.md

      is [Anaconda](https://www.anaconda.com/download/).
 Although very straightforward and easy to install, it is quite a large download and contains much more than you will need to run `nlmixr`.
 When installing, use the Python 3.6 version.
 During the installation, Anaconda provides the option of adding itself to the `PATH` environment variable, but advises against it; please do this anyway (despite the red warning).
    - Another option is to use [official Python](http://python.org).
    - Regardless of the option you choose, please use like with like (64-bit Python for 64-bit Windows, for example).
    - Note that using the official Python may result in some issues with write permissions on Windows 10 - see [here](https://stackoverflow.com/questions/31172719/pip-install-access-denied-on-windows) for a few workarounds.
+   - Once again, make sure Python has been added to the Windows `PATH` environment variable, or `RxODE` and `nlmixr` will not work, no matter what Anaconda might say.
 3. Install `devtools`.
    - This package is required to install packages from Github, amongst other things.
    - This can be done from a clean R session by `install.packages("devtools")`.